dataprofessor/streamlit/README.md

 > Building a Streamlit app couldn't be easier.
 Vibe code your next app with the help of this AGENTS.md file.

-A comprehensive [AGENTS.md](https://agents.md) file that guides AI coding assistants (Cursor, Copilot, Claude, etc.) to build production-ready Streamlit applications.
+A comprehensive [AGENTS.md](https://agents.md) file that guides AI coding assistants (Cursor, Copilot, Claude, etc.) to build production-ready Streamlit apps.
 Answer a few questions, get a complete app.
 It's that simple.

 ## Quick Start